Where Biden’s racial justice agenda stands

 Black voters have consistently identified racism as one of the top concerns they want to see addressed.
 Part of that includes having white supremacy declared a national security threat.

-While this has not happened yet, Biden’s Jan.
-20, 2021, executive order instructed the Department of Homeland Security to address white supremacists and other domestic terrorists.
+While that has not happened yet, Biden’s Jan.
+20, 2021, executive order instructed the Department of Homeland Security (DHS) to address white supremacists and other domestic terrorists.

 The goal was to improve the federal government’s understanding of white supremacy, prevent groups from being mobilized and counter the use of the internet in recruiting domestic terrorists.

-“White supremacists will not have the last word and this venom and violence cannot be the story of our time,” Biden said at the United We Stand summit last September.
+“White supremacists will not have the last word and this venom and violence cannot be the story of our time,” Biden said at the United We Stand Summit in September.

-A white supremacist gunman attacked a supermarket in a predominantly Black area of Buffalo, New York, killing 10, in May last year.
+A white supremacist gunman attacked a supermarket in a predominantly Black area of Buffalo, N.Y., killing 10, in May.
 In June, 31 people affiliated with the white nationalist group Patriot Front were caught on their way to a Pride parade in Iowa.

 Misinformation about the COVID-19 pandemic led to a rise in hate crimes against Asian American and Pacific Islander (AAPI) communities.
 Attacks have been perpetuated against adults, students and AAPI businesses, according to Stop AAPI Hate.